Octachron/codept/README.md

 Another important point is that codept's whole project analysis feature makes it possible to handle uniformly the delayed dependency aspect of module aliases introduced by the compiler `-no-alias-deps` option.

-Nested module hierarchy is also fully supported by codept starting from version 0.10.
+Nested module hierarchy is also fully supported by codept starting with version 0.10.
 In particular, when the `-nested` option is enabled, a file with path `dir_1/…/dir_N/a.ml` will be mapped to the module `Dir_1. … .
 Dir_n.
 A ` instead of just `A`.